Wagon Train & Out Riders

 Wagon’s Ho at Longstreet Inn!

-Besides being able to see a hitch up close, you can take a short wagon ride and ask questions galore.
-Hear the creak of the wagon and watch the livestock teams at work.
-Relax as you mosey down the road at three miles per hour.
-Then close your eyes and imagine it’s 1849 and you are lost!
+Besides being able to see a hitch up close, attendees took a short wagon ride and asked questions galore.
+While on the ride, one could hear the creak of the wagon and watch the livestock teams at work.
+It was fun for many to mosey down the road at three miles per hour then closed their eyes and imagined it’s 1849 and you are lost!

 The teamsters normally are coming off their 100 mile journey through Death Valley when we see them in the parade to Furnace Creek.
-This time they are bringing their wagons solely for the event.
-Therefore, a “carrot fund” jar will be available for donations to offset their travel costs and, of course, buy some carrots for the teams.
+This time they brought their wagons solely for the event.
+Thank you Corral #14 for attending!

 E.T.I.
 Corral 14 Western Wagons

 Our Death Valley Wagon Train commemorates the first wagon train that passed through Death Valley in 1849 on their way to the gold fields.
 There is much history to be learned in reading of the troubles these hardy pioneers endured.

 Corral 14 was founded in 1967 by a group of older folks that wanted to stay active with horses.
 They decided that since they were getting a little past the age they should be riding horses they would turn to wagons and Shetland ponies.
 They built scaled down wagons and set their sights on doing a wagon drive through Death Valley.
 The original group was five women, five men and two children.
 Vern Gentert was the Wagonmaster.
 They hitched up their ponies and headed for theDeath Valley 49er Encampment that is held every November.
 They were such a hit with the crowd upon arriving, after 60 miles of untried wagon trails, that the 49er’s made them promise to do it again.
 It has happened every year since.